jimmithy/adventofcode/README.md

 # adventofcode
 Advent of Code

-Using this as an opportunity to practices languages.
+Using this as an opportunity to practice languages I don't get to use often

 * [2021: Bash](/2021/)
 * [2022: Go](/2022/)